 Whether you use endnotes or footnotes is either up to you or at the discretion of your tutor.
 While footnotes can be referred to more easily than endnotes, they can also take up too much space on the page, so both have their pros and cons.
 Either way, confirm with your module convenor whether they have a preference for footnotes or endnotes before making your decision.

-Well done on completing this first lesson about adding Chicago footnotes.
-Next consider unlocking, downloading and completing our Lesson 1 Worksheet to check your progress and understanding, and then move on to Lesson 2.
+Well done on completing this first chapter about adding Chicago footnotes.
+Next consider unlocking, downloading and completing our Chapter 1 Worksheet to check your progress and understanding, and then move on to Chapter 2.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 3 Marks for visiting daily